-- At its regular meeting held on 2022-JUN-20, Council directed Staff to prepare a report that includes options and implications for Council's involvement in the Nanaimo's Reaching Home Community Advisory Board (CAB). - There are at least 11 designated communities in BC, 7 communities do not have Council members on the CAB, and 4 communities do have a Council member on the CAB. - Although the SPO has a broader mandate, given their similar objectives, it would be beneficial for a SPO and/or City representative to participate in the Nanaimo CAB as a non-voting member for the purposes of information sharing, cooperation, and collaboration.
+- At the 2022-OCT-03 Council meeting, Staff presented a report regarding Council's involvement in the Nanaimo's Reaching Home Community Advisory Board (CAB), and a motion was passed to defer the City's representation with CAB until after the 2022 Municipal Election. - There are at least 11 designated communities in BC, seven communities do not have Council members on the CAB, and four communities do have a Council member on the CAB - Although the SPO has a broader mandate, given their similar objectives, it would be beneficial for a SPO and/or City representative to participate in the Nanaimo CAB as a non-voting member for the purposes of information sharing, cooperation, and collaboration.